opsgang/docker_aws_terraform/README.md

 >

-Bear in mind, the downloaded assets are only suitable for linux amd64 so don't go trying them with terraform on your beloved macbook.
+Bear in mind, the downloaded assets are only suitable for linux amd64 so don't go trying to use the cached contents on your beloved macbook outside of the container.

 The minor caveat is that the container's preinstalled binaries and plugins are not available if you mount your own dirs.